Careers and IAG

 OLCC Sixth Form students are given comprehensive advice and guidance about life after the Sixth Form.
 This includes support with university applications, entry to apprenticeship programmes and career options.

 They begin each academic year with a Careers and IAG interview with a tutor.
-Much of our Information, Advice and Guidance is delivered to students through our a tutor time programme and PD lessons, but also in their subject lessons.
+Much of our Information, Advice and Guidance is delivered to students through our a tutor time programme and careers lessons, but also in their subject lessons.

 During the Sixth Form